 While you might think that you’re asking a simple question like “Are there lots of people my age nearby?” what your broker is likely to hear is an opportunity for them to discriminate based on age accidentally.
 He or she isn’t supposed to steer one age group to or from a neighborhood.
 If your broker does this, he or she could be charged a hefty fine by the state!

 This even extends into listing descriptions.
 Brokers aren’t allowed to advertise a building by saying that it is “family-friendly” or “perfect for roommates.”
 That language steers certain groups towards the apartment and other ones away from it!

 But I want to live near people like myself.But I want to live near people like myself.

 It doesn’t mean there’s no way to figure out the answers to your questions – you need to get creative.

-If you want to know the type of people that live in the building, hang outside the front door and see for yourself.
+If you want to know the type of people who live in the building, hang outside the front door and see yourself.
 If you see lots of strollers, you can bet that there are many families.
-Should you see a temple nearby, it’s likely that a particular portion of the congregation lives in the neighborhood.
+Should you see a temple nearby, a particular portion of the congregation likely lives in the neighborhood.

 And if you want to know about the bar scene, ask!
 “People who like to drink” is not a protected class.